integritee-network/book/src/remote_attestation.md

 The goal of attestation is to convince a third party that a specific piece of code is running on a genuine Intel SGX HW.

-## convincing the substraTEE user
+## convincing the Integritee user

-A user that interacts with substraTEE wants to be sure that the shielding pubkey she uses to encrypt her call to the STF originates form an enclave that
+A user that interacts with Integritee wants to be sure that the shielding pubkey she uses to encrypt her call to the STF originates form an enclave that

    1. is running on genuine Intel SGX HW
    1. runs the official code